abdalrhman-abas-0/realtor_scrapy/readme.md

 ## Technologies Used

 - **Python 3.x**: The main programming language used for the scraper.
-- **Scrapy**: Web scraping framework used to get, clean and save the scraped data.
+- **Scrapy**: Web scraping framework used to get, clean, and save the scraped data.
 - **Pandas**: Data manipulation library used to manage and save the data.

 ## Installation